Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 6750 XT should be a small bit faster than the Radeon RX 6700 XT in general. (explain)
+Memory BandwidthTheoretically, the Radeon RX 6750 XT should perform a little bit faster than the Radeon RX 6700 XT overall. (explain)

-Texel RateThe Radeon RX 6700 XT will be a small bit (more or less 8%) faster with regards to anisotropic filtering than the Radeon RX 6750 XT. (explain)
+Texel RateThe Radeon RX 6700 XT should be just a bit (more or less 8%) better at texture filtering than the Radeon RX 6750 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison